 (For your shopping convenience, this post contains affiliate links.)

-Yep, you can make this easy single serving Blueberry Cobbler recipe in ONE MINUTE!!
+Yep, you can make this single serving Easy Blueberry Cobbler recipe in ONE MINUTE!!
 And it was quite tasty if I do say so myself!
-Thumbs up from the family and they’ve actually been requesting these simple blueberry cobblers on a regular basis now.
+Thumbs up from the family and they’ve actually been requesting these simple and easy blueberry cobblers on a regular basis now.